-Tuberculosis, or TB, can be a chronic bacterial infection that usually infects the lungs.
+Tuberculosis, or TB, is a bacterial infection that usually infects the lungs.
 Other organs, such as the kidneys, spine, or brain may also be involved.
 TB is primarily spread from person to person in an airborne manner, such as when an infected person coughs or sneezes.
-It can also cause an active infection after a period of dormancy in someone who was exposed at an earlier time.
+It can also cause an active infection after a period of not being active in someone who was exposed at an earlier time.

 There is a difference between being infected with the TB bacterium and having active tuberculosis disease.

 The main TB bacterium is Mycobacterium tuberculosis (M. tuberculosis).
 Many people infected with this bacterium never develop active TB.
 They remain in the latent (inactive) TB stage.
 However, in people with weak immune systems, especially those with HIV (human immunodeficiency virus), or those receiving medicines that suppress the immune system, TB organisms can overcome the body's defenses, multiply, and cause an active disease.

 The TB bacterium is spread through the air when an infected person coughs, sneezes, speaks, sings, or laughs.
 It’s not likely to be spread through personal items, such as clothing, bedding, a drinking glass, eating utensils, a handshake, a toilet, or other items that a person with TB has touched.
 Good ventilation is the most important measure to prevent the transmission of TB.

 TB affects all ages, races, income levels, and both genders.
 Those at higher risk include the following: